Sauvignon Blanc

 Viticulture Summary

-Grown on one site but several different soil types and different terraces around the property provided the blending options to make a focused and elegant wine.
+Grown at a Single Vineyard site but across several different soil types and different terraces around the property provided the blending options to make a focused and elegant wine.
+In all, there are four areas of Pinot Noir, three with Dijon clones in equal parts, and one area with a clone called ‘Abel’.

-With Pinot Noir it’s about intensity so the crop is shoot thinned early in the season, followed by a green thin at veraison – by hand for precision.
-The use of both machine and hand plucking gave the fruit good exposure to take advantage of autumn heat and ripen phenolics.
-Fruit was hand harvested over nine days with seven passes through the vineyard.
+With our Pinot Noir we’re aiming for intensity so the crop is typically shoot thinned early in the season, followed by a green thin at veraison – by hand, for precision.
+The use of both machine and hand plucking gives the fruit good exposure to take advantage of autumn heat and ripen phenolics.
+Fruit is always hand harvested over several days (up to 9 or 10 different times) with multiple passes through the vineyard.

 Vinification Summary

-In the winery, the fruit was 95% de-stemmed into stainless steel open top fermenters and cold soaked for several days before the ferments started with naturally occurring yeast.
-During ferment each batch was plunged three times daily to gently extract tannin and colour.
-Once dry, each batch was held at 20°C for a post ferment maceration before pressed off and transferred to French Oak for 11-months of maturation.
-Final analysis shows an alcohol of 13.5%, pH of 3.55, TA of 5.93 g/l and a residual sugar of less than 1 gram.
+In the winery, the fruit is de-stemmed into stainless steel open top fermenters and cold soaked for several days before the ferments started with naturally occurring yeast.
+During ferment each batch is plunged three times daily to gently extract tannin and colour.
+Once dry, each batch is typically held at 20°C for a post ferment maceration before pressed off and transferred to French Oak for around 11-months of maturation.

 Serving Suggestion